philthephatman/awesome-hacking-lists/udpsec.md

 - [uProxy-p2p](https://github.com/uProxy/uProxy-p2p) - Internet without borders
 - [jigsaw](https://github.com/rdkmaster/jigsaw) - Jigsaw七巧板 provides a set of web components based on Angular4+.
 The main purpose of Jigsaw is to help the application developers to construct complex & intensive interacting & use friendly web pages.
 Jigsaw is the next generation of web component set of RDK which supports developing of all applications of Big Data Product of ZTE.
-- [octohint](https://github.com/pd4d10/octohint) - A browser extension which adds IntelliSense hint for GitHub
+- [octohint](https://github.com/pd4d10/octohint) - A browser extension which brings VSCode's IntelliSense hint to GitHub

 ## Vim script